 The 1996 SEGA Saturn port of the arcade classic boasts a “Shooting Mode” in addition to the “Racing Mode,” converting the experience into more of a straight-ahead shooter.
 Originally, the shooting-only version required the input of a cheat code.
 The English activation patch also makes that game mode selectable.

-The award for highest score, dubbed “Raizing Would Be Proud,” will be given to the participant with the best overall score in Shooting Mode.
+The award for highest score, dubbed “Raizing Would Be Proud,” will be given to the participant with the best overall score.

 Like recent iterations of the Community Challenge, November’s will feature a mystery community award reveiled at the end of the month.